nickesc/Gmail-Explorer-Reader/README.md

         #creds = flow.run_local_server(port=0)
     # Save the credentials for the next run
-    with open('token.json', 'w') as token:
+    with open(tokenName, 'w') as token:
         token.write(creds.to_json())

 try: